 It’s easy – join us for the Steps Walk!
 Register to walk as an individual or get a group together and register as a team.
 Registration starts at 9:30am at the Mauthe Center on the UW Green Bay campus, the Walk starts at 10:00am.
 The Steps Walk is along the beautiful Arboretum Trail that winds along the campus perimeter stop back at the Mauthe Center after your walk for some refreshments!

 Ready to ‘STEP Up’?
-Click to download a registration form and register today!
+Click here to register today! (online registration coming soon!)

 Here are some more details....

 You may choose to walk as an individual or part of a team.
 Every walker must complete an individal registration form.
 If you are walking with a team all individual registration forms and donations must be turned in together by your team leader.

 Registration fee to particpate: $15 for students, $25 for an individual (non-student), and 12 & under is free!

 Register early and save $5 -- register by April 4th to qualify for this discount.
 Pre-registration is appreciated, however day of event registrations are also accepted.

 Help us spread the word - share our flyer!

 The Steps to Make a Difference Walk is led by the UW Green Bay Philanthropy Club.
 The Steps Walk is the campus response to the national Make a Difference Day, held annually in October (the 27th this year).
 Steps Walk encourages UWGB students, student organizations, faculty, staff and Green Bay community members to ‘step up and help others’ by enjoying a walk on the campus arboretum trail and donating to a select group of nonprofit organizations.
 The walk aids organizations that serve thousands of people throughout the Green Bay community, but also provides an opportunity for students to learn how to organize, advertise and lead an event, as well as connect together with campus and community members to help others.